 We accept personal and cashier checks or cash, as well as money orders and most major credit cards.
 There are also many sources for loans – private parties, banks, credit cards and loan companies.
 Some patients arrange private loans from family, friends and employers.
 Others arrange loans from their bank or credit union.
 Many credit card companies will increase limits to accommodate surgeries.
 Fortunately, low interest rates are making cosmetic surgery more affordable than ever.
 As with most medical procedures, payment must be arranged before surgery is scheduled.

-Financing Programs are available for as low as 0% to qualified applicants.
+Financing options for plastic surgery are available for as low as 0% to qualified applicants.
 Call or email us for more information.

 Contact Santa Barbara Plastic Surgery